FLCL: Original video animation

 The six-episode series was released in Japan from April 26, 2000 – March 16, 2001.
 It originally debuted in the United States on Adult Swim in August 2003, where it managed to gain a significant cult following and was widely acclaimed, despite its short length.
-The series would continue to air on the network in the following years, including reruns on the network's Toonami programming block from October 2013 to January 2014, and in April 2018.
+The series would continue to air on the network in the following years, including reruns on the network's Toonami programming block from October 2013 to January 2014, and in April 2018 (to promote the then-upcoming release of Progressive and Alternative).
 The series is also available via iTunes, adultswim.com and Funimation's website.

 Six DVD compilations, each containing one episode, have been released in Japan by Gainax.
 In addition, a DVD collection box, containing all six DVD compilations, was released in Japan on August 13, 2005.
 Three DVD compilations were released by Synch-Point in North America.
 A DVD collection box, containing all the DVD compilations of the English episodes, was released on January 23, 2007, but have since gone out of print.
 In January 2010, Funimation announced that they had acquired the license for the series and would be releasing it on DVD and Blu-ray Disc in February 2011.
 Shortly after, it has been released in Australia and New Zealand by Madman Entertainment on a 3-disc DVD set and on Blu-ray Disc.
 It is also licensed in the United Kingdom by MVM Films.
 The series also aired in the United States on Cartoon Network's Adult Swim programming block from August 4 to August 13, 2003.

 Novels

-A three-volume novel series was written by the anime's screenwriter, Yoji Enokido, illustrated by Kazuya Tsurumaki and Hiroyuki Imaishi, and published by Kadokawa Shoten.
+A three-volume novel series adaptation was written by the anime's screenwriter, Yoji Enokido, illustrated by Kazuya Tsurumaki and Hiroyuki Imaishi, and published by Kadokawa Shoten.
 The novels were released in Japan in June 2000, October 2000, and March 2001 respectively.
-The English-language versions were published by Tokyopop and were released in North America on March 11, 2008; September 9, 2008; and March 10, 2009 respectively.
+The English-language versions were published by Tokyopop and were released in North America on March 11, 2008; September 9, 2008; and March 10, 2009, respectively.
 The novels cover all 6 episodes of the anime, introducing elements that were not present in the original production.